 Carter excitedly ordered the step cleared.
 As the sand was removed, a doorway was gradually revealed.
 To his astonishment, the entrance still bore the Anubis symbol of the Royal Necropolis, indicating that this tomb was previously untouched.

 A telegram was rushed to Carnarvon telling him of the “magnificent discovery.”
-The Lord and his daughter arrived in Alexandria on the 23 November, and the next day Carter began to drill a hole into the wall of the tomb itself.
+Carnarvon and his daughter, Lady Evelyn Herbert, arrived in Alexandria on 23 November, and the next day Carter began preliminary work to open the tomb.

-When the team gained entrance they discovered a room full of treasures and insights into the life of a young man who had lived in an indescribably different world.
+When they finally did gain entrance, they discovered a room full of treasures and insights into the life of a young man who had lived in an indescribably different world.
 They found chariots, statues, and most famously the young king’s exquisite death mask.
+Grave-robbers had left marks but had left almost everything intact, making it one of the most remarkable finds of 20th century Egyptology.

 In the years that followed, the tomb was fully excavated, its contents analysed and shown to admiring crowds across the world.
 The body of Tutankhamen himself was subject to rigorous tests.
 It became clear that he had suffered numerous genetic disorders due to his parents being closely related, and that this – combined with malaria – had contributed to his premature death.